Columbus is placed at the prow of the Santa Maria, leaning out, desperate to detect the first sign of land ahead.

-Before him – if land would indeed he found in those last hours – was the total vindication of his life, immense rewards, fame and his assured place as one of the great men the world has known.
+Before him—if land would indeed be found in those last hours—was the total vindication of his life, immense rewards, fame and his assured place as one of the great men the world has known.
 For an unknown adventurer who had gambled everything, it was the moment of his fate.

-The cursive handwriting in which he recorded this voyage to create an impression of the ocean with the “Nina” and “Pinta” flanking his ship some distance behind is used.
-His cryptic signature open to many – including Kabalistic – interpretations, stands out in gold at the front.
+The cursive handwriting, he used to record this voyage, created an impression of the ocean with the Nina and Pinta flanking his ship some distance behind.
+His cryptic signature, open to many interpretations (including Kabalistic), stands out in gold on the front panel.

-The sculpture is approximately 1.85 meters high and 1.25 meters wide, made of pewter and bronze with gold and silver plated elements.
-It is visible on both sides, the obverse side illustrating navigational instruments, maps and seamen and mapmakers such as Rabbi Abraham Zacuto, Cresques, and Vecinho, whose work made the great voyages of the 15th century possible (and whose “reward” was the infamous expulsion of their people)
+The sculpture is approximately 1.85 meters high and 1.25 meters wide (6 ft. x 4 ft.), made of pewter and bronze, with gold and silver-plated elements.
+It is visible on both sides—the obverse side illustrates navigational instruments, maps, seamen and mapmakers such as Rabbi Abraham Zacuto, Cresques and Vecinho, whose works made the great voyages of the 15th century possible (and whose “reward” was the infamous expulsion of their people).

 The sculpture panel has been exhibited in Madrid, Granada, Lisbon and Gerona.
-A full size copy has been commissioned for Mexico City.
-It stand in Jerusalem in The Mamila Boulevard.
+A full-size copy has been commissioned for Mexico City.
+One stands in Jerusalem on The Mamila Boulevard.

 You may also like